 As an investor with LendInvest, you can fund different types of projects across the UK, with different borrowers, rates of return, maturity dates, project risk profiles, durations and loan-to-value ratios (LTV).
 As with any investment class, it is sensible to diversify your portfolio to mitigate risk.

-Although it’s not a guarantee against loss, diversifying dampens the effect of one default on your total portfolio, helping you to reach your long-term investment goals.
+Although it’s not a guarantee against loss, diversifying dampens the effect of one default upon your total portfolio, helping you to reach your long-term investment goals.

-There are two ways to diversify your portfolio on our platform: automatically or manually.
+There are two ways to diversify your portfolio on our self-select platform: automatically or manually.